We all have mental health

 A quick recap to make sure we are all on the same page when it comes to what is meant by mental health.
 The World Health Organisation states that mental health is not merely the absence of disease.
 Rather, it is a state of wellbeing in which every individual can reach his or her own potential, can cope with the normal stresses of life, and is able to make a contribution to her or his community.
 Beyond Blue states that mental health is about wellness rather than illness.
 Hugh Van Cuylenberg from The Resilience Project talks about the fact that throughout life we are all on a continuum from chronic depression to flourishing.
 Hugh argues passionately for all people adopting three key practices to stay mentally healthy: gratitude, empathy and mindfulness.

 At Grow Your Mind we are slightly obsessed with reclaiming the term mental health.
 If you have read our previous blogs you will know that for us it begins with brain awareness.
 Children know where their toes are, why not have a vague concept of their prefrontal cortex?
 From there we combine all of the most up to date research from the fields of positive psychology, neuroscience 101 and mindfulness.
-We have put together what we call invitations for your mind, things to try, habits to potentially form over the years from a young age.
+Two examples of this are our wellbeing resources for teachers and our home kit for families.

 So here is a brief selection of MANY of our basic tips for promoting good mental health in young children (and yourself):